Dr. M: Then why is it called "the Cooper Gang", you self-centered ego-maniac?!

 - Schlock Mercenary:

 - The comic revolves around a band of mercenaries, "Tagon's Toughs", led by Kaff Tagon.
-At the group's formation, there's a three-way argument between Tagon, Breya and Schlock who want to name the group for themselves, but Tagon wins out because he's already gotten the business cards printed.
+At the beginning of the story, when the actual company has just been bought by new corporate owners, there's a three-way argument between Tagon, Breya, and (titular character) Schlock, who all want to name the group for themselves.
+Tagon wins out because he's already gotten the business cards printed.

 - There's also "Pranger's Bangers", named for its commanding officer Drake Pranger, which figures prominently in one story arc.